 Turkey hasn't got the greatest record when it comes to internet freedom, but in the aftermath of the February 6 earthquake the decision to block Twitter is a baffling one.
 While the social media site is back online for now, it's clear that the sites you need may not always be available – and if they go down, a Turkey VPN is the only way to unblock them.

 Personal privacy is also at a premium.
 A 2014 law explicitly states that all ISPs must store user data for at least two years and have it ready and waiting for the authorities to inspect.
 If you want to stay private, the best VPN is the only way to stay out of sight.

-And, even if you’re not bothered by any of that, you probably watch TV or have a Netflix subscription – and with a Turkey VPN you can access plenty of different regional Netflix libraries when in the country.
+And, even if all of that hasn't affected you, you probably watch TV or have a Netflix subscription – and with a Turkey VPN you can access plenty of different regional Netflix libraries when in the country.

 What makes a great Turkey VPN?